 Who We Are

-MTA represents 110,000 members in close to 400 local associations throughout Massachusetts.
+The MTA represents 115,000 members in 400 local associations throughout Massachusetts.
 We are teachers, faculty, professional staff and education support professionals working at public schools, colleges and universities across Massachusetts.

 The Massachusetts Teachers Association is a member-driven organization, governed by democratic principles, that accepts and supports the interdependence of professionalism and unionism.
 The MTA promotes the use of its members' collective power to advance their professional and economic interests.
 The MTA is committed to human and civil rights and advocates for quality public education in an environment in which lifelong learning and innovation flourish.